Performance Optimization - 9.1 [Cluster] Computation and data distribution

 Performance Optimization - 8.6 [Multi-dimensional analysis] In-memory flag change

-When the amount of data is large, multiple machines can be used to share computing tasks, that is, the cluster.
-In a cluster, the machines participating in the computing are called node machine, and there is usually a control program for managing and assigning the computing tasks to each node, and aggregating the computing results, this program is called master computer.
+When the amount of data is large, we can use multiple machines, i.e., a cluster, to share the computing tasks.
+In a cluster, the machines participating in computation are called node machine (node for short), and usually, there is also a control program that is responsible for managing the computing tasks and assigning tasks to each node and aggregating the calculation results, which is called master computer.

-The node is generally a physical machine, because the logical machine can not share the computing tasks.
-The master computer is mainly responsible for control, and does not actually undertake much computation, so it is probably a logical machine.
-A thread of a certain node or an application outside the cluster can serve as the master computer.
+A node is generally a physical machine, because the logical machine cannot share the computing tasks.
+The master computer is mainly responsible for control, and does not actually undertake a large amount of computation, so it is probably a logical machine, which could be acted as by a certain node thread or an application outside the cluster.

-The multi-machine parallel computing is similar to that of multi-thread on a single machine, except that the tasks assigned to the thread are assigned to nodes.
+Multi-machine parallel computing is similar to multi-thread parallel computing on a single machine, except that the tasks assigned to threads are assigned to nodes.

-SPL’s fork statement can also support multi-machine parallel computing, but it needs to start the esProc server on each node and configure the access address in advance.
+The fork statement of SPL also supports multi-machine parallel computing, but it needs to start the esProc server on each node and configure the access address in advance.

 A B